 Apache Spark has proven to be a great engine for processing large datasets of terabytes or greater.
-Due to fault data processing in massive distributed and parallelised setups, its applications fit in everything from machine learning and advanced analytics, to ETL batch transformations at scale.
+Due to fault-tolerant data processing in massive distributed and parallelized setups, its applications fit in everything from machine learning and advanced analytics, to ETL batch transformations at scale.
 However, one of the pitfalls of Spark is that it is a beast to configure and wrangle.
 The massive amount of configurations needed to run different workloads at scale can make it unstable if done improperly.

-We now make this process more self-service with managed auto-scaling solution for running Spark in your preferred cloud infrastructures.
-Towards this mission, we have built a tool, based on Spark listener framework, that provides insights about a given Spark application by looking at just one run of the application.
+We now make this process more self-service with a managed auto-scaling solution for running Spark in your preferred cloud infrastructures.
+Towards this mission, we have built a tool, based on the Spark listener framework, that provides insights about a given Spark application by looking at just one run of the application.

-One of the common problems users face when configuring and running spark applications is deciding the number of executors or number of cores they should use for their application.
-Usually this process is done with trial and error, which takes time and requires running clusters beyond normal usage (read wasted resources).
+One of the common problems users face when configuring and running spark applications is deciding the number of executors or the number of cores they should use for their application.
+Usually, this process is done with trial and error, which takes time and requires running clusters beyond normal usage (read wasted resources).
 Moreover, it doesn’t tell us where to look for further improvements.
 Enter Qubole’s Spark Tuning Tool for optimizing Spark jobs in production.

 After it has seen one run of the application, the tool will tell us:

-- if the application will run faster with more cores.
+- If the application will run faster with more cores.
 And if so, how fast.

-- the absolute minimum time this application will take even if we give it infinite executors.
+- The absolute minimum time this application will take even if we give it infinite executors.

-- how to take the application time below this minimum.
+- How to take the application time below this minimum.

 Many Spark applications do nothing in many of the executors and keep doing nothing for a long time.
 The image above shows the timeline of a spark application.
 The x-axis is time and on the y-axis we have resources.
 Specifically, this image shows three executors with one core each.
 The blue and green regions represent resources being actively used.
-The red region represents no useful work being done by resource.
+The red region represents no useful work being done by resources.
 This “do nothing” happens because of three reasons:

 Heavy Processing in the Driver

 - File listing & split computation.
-In general it is very slow on S3.
+In general, it is very slow on S3.
 At Qubole, we have done some optimizations to make this faster.
 See Part 1 and Part 2 for details on these optimizations.

 - Loading of hive tables from Spark happens in the driver.
 This works very well on HDFS, but on S3 it is painfully slow.
 At Qubole, we have made significant enhancements to make writing to hive tables from Spark on S3 as performant and reliable as HDFS.

-Executor Side Utilisation
+Executor Side Utilization

 It is easy to see why the first one is a problem.
 The second one is an issue because of how Spark schedules stages.
 When a child stage depends on some set of parent stages, the child stage is not scheduled until all tasks of all parent stages are complete.
 Hence it is not the average runtime of the task which determines the total running time, but the largest and the slowest task of the parent stages that determines the runtime of the application.

-Predicting min, max and ideal wall clock time
+Predicting min, max, and ideal wall clock time

 - How much time the application will take when running on just one executor